aditisobti/Neighborhood-Map-React/README.md

 ## How to run the project online
 Open the online demo [here](https://aditisobti.github.io/Neighborhood-Map-React/)

-## Features

-1. Type into the filter/search box to filter the shown locations on the map.
-2. Click on the button below the filter/search box to collapse or expand the suggestions list.
-3. Click anywhere on the map to close the information window that opens.
-4. Click on any marker to see the location details fetched from the [FourSquare APIs](https://developer.foursquare.com/).

 ## How to run the project in Development Mode
 The project uses [Node.js >= 6.x](https://nodejs.org/en/) and the [Create-React-App starter code](https://github.com/facebookincubator/create-react-app).